Genentech/tangram2/docs/index.rst

   - Aggregate results from multiple workflows to get a consensus output

+You'll very soon find a few example tutorials here showing how to use ``telegraph`` for your analysis.

-**Note:** `telegraph` is still under development, keep this in mind as you use the package and please report any issues to our gitlab page.
+**Note:** ``telegraph`` is still under development, keep this in mind as you use the package and please report any issues to our gitlab page.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

    source/install